mbarquin/DataPool/readme.md

 Introduction
 ------------
 This library is intended to be used with PHPUnit tool.
-It provides a little more control on dataproviders, allowing use the DataPool as iterable object for standard @dataprovider tag or to be used in individual tests for getting all necessary data sets.
+DataPool is an iterable object which can be returned to a standard @dataprovider tag or it can be used to get specific datasets from a big datapool.
+It allows

 Installation
 ------------